New to IOTICS? Or just after a refresher? This page takes a high-level look at some of the key concepts of IOTICS.

 - FAIR Data

 An IOTICS Digital Twin is a virtual representation in IOTICS of a real entity.
-An entity can be a physical device, a person, a data source, a database, whatever is “real” for the domain.
+An entity can be a physical device, a person, a data source, a database, or whatever is _real _for the domain.

-An IOTICS Digital Twin is made of three parts:
+An IOTICS Digital Twin is made of 4 parts:

-In practice this means that to create a twin in IOTICS you just:
+In practice, to create a Twin in IOTICS you just:

 - Create its identity

-- Define a model representing the twin properties, feeds and controls
+- Define a model representing the twin metadata: properties, feeds and controls

-- Build a program that makes the twin in IOTICS and manages the interaction with the real world
+- Build a program that makes the twin in IOTICS and manages the:

 Connectors are the generic term we use for applications that manage one or more twin agents.
 The name is a reference to the fact that these applications typically connect the external world to IOTICS.
 Designing and building connectors is an important part of IOTICS, and will help you to connect your world easily.

-Connectors that normally only ingest data into IOTICS are refered to as integrators or publishers while connectors that only extract data off IOTICS are referred to as followers.
+Connectors that normally only ingest data into IOTICS are referred to as integrators or publishers while connectors that only extract data from IOTICS are referred to as followers.
 Connectors that do both and also apply some transformation logic are addressed loosely as synthesisers.

-In IOTICS users, agents and twins are uniquely identified using W3C DIDs.
-It is responsibility of the application owner to make and manage these IDs.
+The IOTICS entities - Users, Agents and Twins - are uniquely identified using W3C DIDs.
+The application owner is responsible for creating and managing these IDs.

-The IOTICS Identity SDK is used to manufacture the IDs and register them in IOTICS so that authentication and authorisation can be achieved.
+The IOTICS Identity Library is used to manufacture the IDs and register them in IOTICS so that authentication and authorisation can be achieved.

 The decentralised nature of the IOTICS concept and middleware fits very well with the concept of DID and IOTICS Implements the necessary crypto verifications to prove ownership of a private key.

-DIDs are an emerging effort for establishing a standard for self-sovereign digital identities from the W3C Credentials Community Group.
-They provide entities with a means to self-manage cryptographic key material and other metadata about their identity.
+DIDs are an emerging effort for establishing a standard for self-sovereign digital identities.
+They provide entities with the ability to self-manage cryptographic key material and other metadata about their identity.
 This data can be used to authenticate an entity to third parties or to request authorisation for access to a given resource.

-You can learn more by reading our Decentralized Identity Documents page.
+You can learn more by reading our Decentralised Identity page.

 - Reduce attack surface